derlehner/IndoorAirQuality_DigitalTwin_Exemplar/raspberry/actual_data/README.md

 ## 1.2 Raspberry Pi 4

-There were already some Raspberry Pi 4^1 boards at the CDL available, so it was an easy decision to go for this hardware platform.
+There were already some[Raspberry Pi 4](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) boards at the CDL available, so it was an easy decision to go for this hardware platform.
 Other platforms would be Arduino or even smaller and cheaper boards, because of the low requirements for this Use-Case.
 Required hardware: